The Mine Field Of Custom Derivatives

 I'm not talking about standardized derivatives contracts such as stock or futures options that perform a useful function in risk control.

-Consider if major banks, hedge funds, insurance companies, and scores of major corporations have created trillions of dollars worth of complicated and interwoven contracts that
+Consider if major banks, hedge funds, insurance companies, and scores of major corporations have created trillions of dollars worth of complicated and interwoven contracts that no one really understands.

 These illiquid contracts are financial land mines that interconnect the financials of major players and are intractably rigged with cross party risks.
 Not if but when a derivatives land mine field blows up - it will trigger the explosion of other fields, which may trigger the explosion of still other financial mine fields.